ecrosstexas/ecrosstexas.com-excellent/src/notes/RL Dabney's Seven Requisites.md

 ---
-title: RL Dabney's Seven Requisites
+title: RL Dabney's Seven Requisites For a Sermon
 tags:
   - preaching
 ---